Authorize Actors

 The web application does not adequately enforce appropriate authorization on all restricted URLs, scripts, or files.

-The software implements an IOCTL with functionality that should be restricted, but it does not properly enforce access control for the IOCTL.
+The product implements an IOCTL with functionality that should be restricted, but it does not properly enforce access control for the IOCTL.

 The product stores access control list files in a directory or other container that is accessible to actors outside of the intended control sphere.